maheshj01/searchfield/README.md

 - `enabled`: Defines whether to enable the searchfield defaults to `true`
 - `focusNode` : FocusNode to interact with the searchfield.
 - `hint` : hint for the search Input.
+- `readOnly` : Defines whether to enable the searchfield defaults to `false`
 - `initialValue` : The initial value to be set in searchfield when its rendered, if not specified it will be empty.
 - `inputType`: Keyboard Type for SearchField
 - `inputFormatters`: Input Formatter for SearchField